 Avoiding Equine Disputes as a Seller

-As a seller, the main thing you must do to avoid equine sales disputes is ensure that every sale is backed by a well-written contract.
-And before signing, you must ensure that you’re comfortable with all its provisions, including those that specify how legal disputes will be handled in case of conflict.
+As a seller, the main thing you must do to avoid equine sales disputes is to ensure that every sale is backed by a well-written contract.
+Before signing, you must ensure that you’re comfortable with all its provisions, including those that specify how legal disputes will be handled in case of conflict.
 An experienced equine law attorney can help you draft equine sales contracts that ensure the protection of you and your business.

 Contact a Wellington Equine Law Attorney